Everything You Need to Know About the Short-Haired Australian Shepherd

 Overall Health of Short-Haired Australian Shepherds

-Like all breeds, the short-haired Australian Shepherds are generally healthy but prone to specific health problems.
+Like all breeds, short-haired Australian Shepherds are generally healthy but prone to specific health problems.

-Some of these health conditions are genetic and cannot be prevented, while others can be avoided or managed with proper care.
+Some of these health conditions are genetic and cannot be prevented.
+Others can be avoided or managed with proper care.

-The following are five of the most common health issues seen in short-haired Australian Shepherds:
+Here are six of the most common health issues seen in short-haired Australian Shepherds:

 • Elbow and hip dysplasia: These are two of the most common skeletal disorders related to many dogs.
 Both conditions are caused by a malformation of the joints that leads to pain, lameness, and arthritis.
 Dysplasia is usually genetic but can also be due to injury or obesity.